thruthesky/easy/firebase/extensions/easy-extension/POSTINSTALL.md

 You can test out this extension right away!

-Simply create a document under `easy_commands` with the following fields.
+Simply create a document under `easy-commands` with the following fields.

 ```json
 {